-Adopted: 3/24/1998

-Revised: 7/20/2010; 8/2/2016; 7/18/2023
+Section:G: PersonnelTitle:Uniformed Service LeaveNumber:GARIDStatus:ActiveAdopted:3/24/1998Revised:7/20/2010; 8/2/2016; 7/18/2023; 02/06/2024

-Employees are entitled to military leave under the Uniformed Services Employment and Reemployment Rights Act of 1994.
-The Act applies to military service that began on or after December 12, 1994, or military service that began before December 12, 1994, if the employee was a reservist or National Guard member who provided notice to the employer before leaving work.
+Employees are entitled to leave under the Uniformed Services Employment and Reemployment Rights Act of 1994.
+The Act applies to uniformed service that began on or after December 12, 1994 or uniformed service that began before December 12, 1994 if the employee was a reservist or National Guard member who provided notice to the employer before leaving work.
+The Act only applies to commissioned officer corps of the National Oceanic and Atmospheric Administration whose service began or or after December 23, 2020, or were actively engaged in service on December 23, 2022.

 Reemployment rights extend to persons who have been absent from work because of "service in the uniformed services."
-The uniformed services consist of the following military branches:
+Service in the uniformed services means the performance of a duty on voluntary or involuntary basis in a uniformed service as outlined below.